Amishra-code/Face-Recognition/README.md

 creating an app inside this project using "startapp"

+using command instruction "python manage.py makemigrations" and then afterwards "python manage.py migrate"

+creating a superuser

 installing numpy in command prompt

 installing opencv in command promp

 installing face_recognition (along with dlib)

+running this project by entering command "python manage.py runserver"

 """
-Kindly go through the official documentation websites for fetching the install instructions
+Kindly go through the official websites(documentation) for fetching the install instructions
 """